Game-Kombinat/lib-broilerplate/README.md

 The types of `PlayerController` and `Pawn` that are spawned depend on your configuration.

+I am not done with this library yet in any way.
+It might change around very drastically when I'm taking it for some spins in a couple games.
+Expect change.

+I'm also planning on adding more test coverage and making more test cases to cover as much ground as possible.

 TBC when I have time.

 But at that point, surely you get the picture.
 But if you're in doubt about the usefulness of this: Trust me.
 You will love it.